 Job Description of an Architect

-An architect is responsible for drawing up the detailed plans for a structure and developing final construction plans to include electrical and HVAC (Heating, Ventilation, and Air Conditioning) systems.
-They may also provide designs for landscape requirements, plumbing, and communication systems.
-They closely follow the progress of the construction site to be sure schedules stay on-time, the proper design is implementation, and the required materials are being used.
+An architect is responsible for drawing up the detailed plans for a structure.
+For example, they develop the final construction plans which also includes electrical and HVAC (Heating, Ventilation, and Air Conditioning) systems.
+However, they may also provide designs for landscape requirements, plumbing, and communication systems.
+Because of this, they closely to follow the progress of the construction project to ensure schedules stay on-time, their design is implementation, and the required materials are used.
 They also are sure to check on the quality of work.
 Sometimes, an architect may help their client receive fair construction bids and get quality contractors.

 They tools such as building information modeling (BIM) and/or computer-aided design and drafting (CADD).
 Hand-drawing skills are used mostly during the early design stages of a project.
 They usually spend their day working in an office, meeting with potential customers, coordinating with other engineer or architects, and designing drawings for projects.
 They can also be found at a construction site overseeing the progress of a project.